nrdg/sop/_sources/general/onboarding.md

 3. Get on AWS

 We use Amazon Web Services for some projects.
-If you need credentials to AWS to do your work
+If you need credentials to AWS to do your work, as Ariel to give you the access.

 ```{note}